What Can You Expect at All Saint’s Cathedral?

 As the cathedral church for the Anglican Diocese of Edmonton, All Saints’ seeks to be a house of prayer where all people can encounter the living God and the reconciling Gospel of Jesus Christ.
 We strive to be a loving, welcoming, inclusive community that nurtures faith, encourages service, and integrates social and environmental justice into our lives; a sacred gathering place for the Diocese of Edmonton and the broader community in times of crisis, sorrow, and celebration.
 We seek to live Jesus-shaped lives and to be a Jesus-shaped community.
 Our Mission is To Know Christ and to Make Christ known’

-The 8 AM service is a little over half an hour, the 915 AM service is under an hour and the 11 AM services last a little more than 1 hour.
+Our services look different for quarantine but normally, the 8 AM service is a little over half an hour, the 9 AM service is under an hour and the 11 AM services last a little more than 1 hour.
 Weekday services usually run half an hour.
 Everything you need, including Scripture readings, are in the service leaflet, which the ushers will give you.
 View a sample service leaflet. .People dressed casually (jeans, shorts, t-shirts, etc.), more formally and a great variety in between.
 Just be yourself.
 You will fit in.
 Sit wherever you are comfortable.
 Make yourself at home.
 We have a large parking lot next to the church.
 Limited Parking is also available in the neighborhood.
 The Bay-Enterprise LRT stop is north of the Cathedral about half a block away

 Our Sunday worship services have three general parts: